 “Writing is thinking.
 To write well is to think clearly.
-That's why it's so hard." - David McCullough
+That's why it's so hard." - David McCullough winner of two Pulitzer Prizes for writing

 Writing clear and easy emails can help you communicate better.
 Here are some tips to help you do that: